Join millions of Canadians who have already trusted Loans Canada

 Begin Credit Monitoring

 Credit monitoring is similar to a fraud alert.
 Credit monitoring notifies you if there are any changes to your credit reports.
-Although you can monitor your credit reports by manually examining them on your own, credit monitoring helps you remember, and encourages you to check when it really matters.
-This helps give you a push in checking your credit accounts for the alerted change, and helps you catch fraudulent activity early.
+This will remind you to check your credit accounts for any changes and help you catch fraudulent activity early.

 Some changes you might be alerted of include: